-I have been involved in many projects that span across several different taxonomic groups.
-You can find out more about select projects down below by clicking on the different photos.
-For now, the photos only link to published papers but check back later for more digestable summaries of my work.
+Down below, you can find out more about my current and past research by clicking on the different photos.
+For now, the photos only link to published papers but check back later for more digestable summaries.